vuejs-tips/vue-the-mask/README.md

 ## What about money?

 We understand that money format is a totally different domain, which needs another specific component.
-Stay tunned.
+You can use https://github.com/vuejs-tips/v-money

 ![The Mask Money](https://raw.githubusercontent.com/vuejs-tips/vue-the-mask/master/img/the-mask-money.gif)